Partners

 Application Process:

-BEFORE beginning any work on the film production activity in the State, complete and submit an Application for Qualification or a Maryland Small Film - Application for Qualification, along with all the required attachments.
+BEFORE beginning ANY work on the film production activity in the State, complete and submit an Application for Qualification or a Maryland Small Film - Application for Qualification, along with all the required attachments.

 Applications may be submitted electronically to: catherine.batavick@maryland.gov